-On May 30th 1997, The Universal House of Justice wrote to all National Spiritual Assemblies about a historical milestone of the advancement of the administration of the Bahá'í Faith across the globe according to the needs of the various parts of the world, and the institution of the Regional Bahá'í Council was born.
+On May 30th 1997, The Universal House of Justice wrote to all National Spiritual Assemblies about the establishment of Regional Bahá'í Councils as a means to advance the development of the administration of the Bahá'í Faith across the globe.

 It is evident, then, that the systems and instruments developed by Regional Councils must serve to further the pattern of growth unfolding at the cluster level and the learning process associated with it.
 What is essential to recognize, however, is that only if such systems and instruments emerge out of a process of learning undertaken by the Councils themselves, as they strive to foster conditions conducive to growth in their regions, will the administrative mechanisms put in place be effective.